IndioInc/go-autoupdate/README.md

 This package provides way to create auto-updating go-lang applications.

-You can achieve that by uploading your binary files into an S3 bucket and making listening for changes in a separate file (see example below).
+You can achieve that by uploading your binary files into an S3 bucket and listening for changes in a goroutine

 ## Installation